dingxiong/research/data/cgl/00readme.txt

 reqBiGi.h5 / reqBiGiEV.h5 : relative equilibria in the parameter space (Bi, Gi)
 	   Group structure is /Bi/Gi/index/
+	   Only leading 10 eigenvectors are saved.

+reqsubBiGi.h5 : req in the symmetric subspace.

 ############################################################
 rpoBiGi.h5 / rpoBiGiEV.h5 : relative periodic orbits in the parameter space (Bi, Gi)